RNA-based evolution: Role of RNA in conventional evolution

+Single-Stranded RNA can fold into complex structures

+Single-stranded RNA molecules can single handedly fold into complex structures.
+The molecules fold into secondary and tertiary structures by intramolecular base pairing.
+There is a fine dynamic of disorder and order that facilitate an efficient structure formation.
+RNA strands form complementary base pairs.
+These complementary strands of RNA base pair with another strand, which results in a three-dimensional shape from the paired strands folding in on itself.
+The formation of the secondary structure results from base pairing by hydrogen bonds between the strands, while tertiary structure results from folding of the RNA.
+The three-dimensional structure consists of grooves and helices.
+The formation of these complex structure gives reason to suspect that early life could have formed by RNA.

 Variability of RNA processing

 Research within the past decade has shown that strands of RNA are not merely transcribed from regions of DNA and translated into proteins.
-Rather RNA has retained some of its former independence from DNA, and is subject to a network of processing events that alter the protein expression from that bounded by just the genomic DNA.
+Rather RNA has retained some of its former independence from DNA and is subject to a network of processing events that alter the protein expression from that bounded by just the genomic DNA.
 Processing of RNA influences protein expression by managing the transcription of DNA sequences, the stability of RNA, and the translation of messenger RNA.

 Alternative splicing

 Splicing is the process by which non-coding regions of RNA are removed.
 The number and combination of splicing events varies greatly based on differences in transcript sequence and environmental factors.
 Variation in phenotype caused by alternative splicing is best seen in the sex determination of D. melanogaster.
 The Tra gene, determinant of sex, in male flies becomes truncated as splicing events fail to remove a stop codon that controls the length of the RNA molecule.
 In others the stop signal is retained within the final RNA molecule and a functional Tra protein is produced resulting in the female phenotype.
 Thus, alternative RNA splicing events allow differential phenotypes, regardless of the identity of the coding DNA sequence.